 What’s the difference between ADDIE and SAM?

-ADDIE and SAM are two different instructional design models that share some similar language.
-To get a better understanding of the differences between the two, it’s helpful to understand how each of them works; let’s start with ADDIE …
+ADDIE and SAM are two different approaches for crafting learning solutions that share some similar language.
+To better see where they differ, it’s helpful to understand how each of them works.
+Let’s start with ADDIE.

 To borrow some terminology from project managers, ADDIE is a “waterfall approach.”
-And in a traditional waterfall method, analysis, design, development, and evaluation are all treated as ordered steps in the larger product development process.
-I put together a quick image using the ADDIE acronym to try and illustrate the waterfall concept a little more clearly …
+And in a traditional waterfall method, analysis, design, development, implementation, and evaluation are all treated as ordered steps in the overall development process.

-While a waterfall model, like ADDIE, is preferred in many organizations, some folks say this sequential approach contributes to many of the challenges faced by instructional designers, including:
+While this model is preferred in many organizations, some folks say this sequential approach contributes to many of the challenges faced by instructional designers, including:

-- Prolonged development cycles: Ever had your project come to a screeching halt in the development phase?
+- Prolonged development cycles: Have you ever had your project come to a screeching halt in the development phase?
 It’s not uncommon for new training or technology requirements to emerge in the project development phase, bogging down your productivity with re-work.

 - No time for testing: When projects run out of time or money, what’s the phase of the process we tend to skimp on?
 In my experience, it’s testing.
-Shortchanging this step may save us some time, but with risky downsides, like a training product that doesn’t work—or work effectively—to address a critical performance gap.
+Shortchanging this step may save you time, but with risky downsides like a training product that doesn’t work—or work effectively—to address a critical performance gap.

 And what if your project is more complex?
 That’s where SAM2 comes into play.

-SAM2, is an extended take on SAM1.
+SAM2 is an extended take on SAM1.
 It consists of eight iterative instructional design steps spread across three project phases: Preparation, Iterative Design, and Iterative Development.
-For a quick visual of the SAM2 process, check out the Allen Interactions diagram, here.

-In addition to the incremental steps within the project phases, probably the most notable feature of the SAM2 model is the preparation phase that consists of two steps: gathering information, and holding a brainstorming and prototyping meeting known as a “Savvy Start.”
+In addition to the incremental cycles, another notable feature of the SAM2 model is the preparation phase.
+It consists of two steps to help you prepare for your design and development work fast: gathering information and then holding a brainstorming and prototyping meeting known as a “Savvy Start.”

 Which is better—ADDIE or SAM?

-This is just a very quick introduction to SAM—a modern alternative to your old pal ADDIE.
-Whatever design model you follow (and there are more than just ADDIE or SAM), weighing your options for more thoughtful, responsive development practices can be a great way to build collaboration and grease the wheels for smoother training rollouts.
+Whatever design model you follow—whether it’s ADDIE, SAM, or another one entirely—weighing your options for more thoughtful, responsive development practices can be a great way to build collaboration and grease the wheels for smoother training rollouts.

 What design model is closest to how you really work?
 What are your thoughts on ADDIE vs. SAM?
-We love hearing from you, so share your thoughts and questions in a comment.
-You can also jump into our Building Better Courses forum anytime to strike up a conversation.
+We love hearing from you, so share your thoughts in a comment.